By Karyn Greenstreet

 Testimonials are also an opportunity to handle objections in advance.
 Write down all the possible reasons why a prospective member might hesitate to join your group, and make sure you have testimonials that cover those objections.

-For instance, if someone is interested in joining your mastermind group but is concerned about the fee, share a testimonial about a member and how they made that buying decision.
+For instance, if someone is interested in joining your mastermind group but is concerned about the fee, share a testimonial from an existing member and how they made that buying decision.
 Here’s a piece of Brandon Yeager’s testimonial for my mastermind group:

 I wanted to make sure I was making the right decisions and that the revenue numbers worked.
 As I looked at what the investment was for Synergy, and I really looked at the potential number of groups I could run, I said to myself, “Okay, it’s simple, all I needed is to get this many people into a group and it pays itself back.”
-It was almost a no-brainer decision to join Synergy and start my mastermind groups. –Brandon Yeager
+It was almost a no-brainer decision to join the Synergy mastermind group. –Brandon Yeager

 The first time to ask for a testimonial is while your member is working with you.
 Point out the changes and results they’re seeing.
 If they seem particularly excited about these wins, ask them if they’d be willing to create a testimonial to tell their story.
 You don’t have to wait until a member finishes working with you to get a testimonial; if they’re happy, let them share their story right away!